IndyCar Series on NBC

-IndyCar Series on NBC was the blanket title used for telecasts of IndyCar Series racing produced by NBC Sports.
+IndyCar Series on NBC is the blanket title used for telecasts of IndyCar Series racing produced by NBC Sports.

 NBC Sports' most recent involvement with the IndyCar Series dates back to the 2009 season, when Comcast-owned sports network Versus acquired the cable rights to the IndyCar Series under a 10-year deal.
 Versus was merged into the NBC Sports division and renamed NBC Sports Network (NBCSN) in 2012 after Comcast acquired a controlling stake in NBC Universal.

 In 2019, NBC Sports reached a three-year extension to its contract, which also saw NBC acquire the broadcast television rights to the IndyCar Series (replacing ABC).
 As a result, NBC gained the broadcast rights to the IndyCar Series' flagship event, the Indianapolis 500.
+NBC's contract expired after the 2024 season, and starting in 2025, Fox Sports acquired the television rights to the entirety of both the IndyCar Series and Indy NXT schedules.